Pluvie/ion/README.md

 And compile your program using the `-D ION_INCLUDED` directive.
 This shall achieve the most performance by inlining many function calls.
-You can of course compile the source and use it as a linked library but you will not benefit the function inlining.
+You can of course compile the source and use it as a linked library but you will not benefit from the function inlining.

 ### Modules

-__Ion__ is organized in modules, each offering a different feature.
+__Ion__ is organized in modules, each one offering a different feature.
 You may pick only the modules that you are interested in when including the library:

 ```c
 /* To include only the VECTOR module. */